FreeMoveProject/dp_mobility_report/README.rst

         # Dictionary containing the similarity measures for each analysis
         similarity_measures = benchmark_report.similarity_measures
         # The measure selection indicates which similarity measure
-        # (e.g. KLD, JSD, EMD, RE, SMAPE) has been selected for each analysis
+        # (e.g. KLD, JSD, EMD, PE) has been selected for each analysis
         measure_selection = benchmark_report.measure_selection

         # If you do not want to access the selection of similarity measures